Lioness dragging a water buffalo carcass Photo: Jeffrey Sohn

 Male lions usually leave almost all of the hunting to the females, but once a kill is made, they will sometimes drive off the females and cubs in order to be the first to feed upon the prey.

-One of the most useful lion adaptations is the ability to gorge huge quantities of flesh when a kill is available.
+One of the most useful lion adaptations is the ability to gorge huge quantities of flesh during the relatively brief periods when a kill is available.
 This helps to tide it over during what may be long stretches without access to food.
-A lion eats as much as 40 kg (~90 lbs) in a single meal — an incredible amount of food.
+A lion eats as much as 40 kg (~90 lbs) in a single meal — an incredible amount.
 For comparison, an average human eats only about four pounds in a whole day.
 Quite an appetite!